medgift/quantimage2_backend/README.md

 ### Local development
-The [debug.env](env_files/debug.env) file defines the DOCKER_MOUNT_DIRECTORY environment variable to specify which directory will be used to mount the different docker volumes.
-This defaults to `/quantimage2-data` but on Mac ensure to switch this as OSX does not have write access to `/`.
+The [.env.env](.env) file defines the DOCKER_MOUNT_DIRECTORY environment variable to specify which directory will be used to mount the different docker volumes.
+This is not part of git - please set the mounting directory at setup.

+*Note:* On MACOSX you cannot mount on / as it's not writeable on the newest versions of mac.

 ### Code Structure